Gene7Him/CodeScope-CLI/README.md

 **CodeScope** is a command-line tool that helps developers understand the risk and complexity of code changes before they ship.
 It's built for engineers who want fast, lightweight insights directly from the terminal.

-Currently supports **JavaScript**.
-Future support planned for Python, TypeScript, and Git-based change risk analysis.
+Currently supports **JavaScript, Python & Git-based change risk analysis**.
+Future support planned for TypeScript.

 ---